 - Cut pears lengthwise into quarters and trim core.
 Heat a large fry pan and melt butter.
 Place pears cut side down and cook for 3 minutes.
 Turn over and cook pears for another 1 minute.

-- Place balsamic maple vinegar and maple syrup in a bowl and mix together.
+- Place balsamic maple vinegar and maple syrup in a small mixing bowl and mix together.
 Add ¾ of the balsamic maple glaze to fry pan and cook pears for another 2 minutes to golden brown and pears have softened.
 The glaze will become more thick and sticky.
 Turn off heat but leave pears in pan.

 - Wash rocket leaves and shake dry.